jdolny/Prime-Ball-Controller-Docs/docs/installation/installation-previous-cinemachine.md

 # Setup With Existing Cinemachine

-If you are already using Cinemachine and want to keep your existing Camera Brain, you will need to make one adjustment to the PlayerSphere object.
+If you are already using Cinemachine and want to keep your existing Camera Brain, you will need to make one adjustment to the Player object.

-1. Remove the Main Camera from the PlayerSphere Object located at **PlayerSphere->Cameras->Main Camera**<br/>
+1. Remove the Player Camera from the Player Object located at **Player->Player Camera**<br/>
 ![Remove pbc camera1](../images/deletepbccamera1.png)
-2. Select the PlayerSphere Object and find the Pbc Manager Script
+2. Select the Player Object and then select Sphere
-3. Expand Data Repository then Cinemachine Cameras.
-Drag your Main Camera into the Main Camera Position.
+3. Expand the Sphere Data Repository then expand Cameras.
+Drag your Main Camera into the Player Camera Position.
 ![Remove pbc camera2](../images/deletepbccamera2.png)

 That's it.
+However, if you plan on using local multiplayer, it is recommended to keep the cameras as is.
+The main camera must be on the Player if you want to use the local multiplayer feature.